What We Do

 See the Guide at no.floods.org/GreenGuide/

 CSO, the National Association of Counties (NACo), and the Association of State Floodplain Managers (ASFPM) are undertaking a project focused on outreach to county and local elected officials in the Gulf of Mexico region to improve communities’ resilience to changing coastal and economic conditions.
 The project partners will create a web-based, multimedia training program called the “Guide to Working with Local Elected Officials on Coastal Management.”
 The Guide will have modules for coastal managers on how to educate local elected officials on coastal management issues, and for elected officials.

 The Guide will be presented at a three day Regional Training Workshop focusing on a team-based approach to solving regional coastal resilience issues.
 The workshop will culminate in the creation of local and regional action plans.
 Partners will provide technical assistance to participants following the workshop, including an in-depth follow-up clinic.

 Applications for the Regional Training Workshop are OPEN NOW.
 The deadline to submit a team application is Friday, June 15, 2018.
 Learn more and apply here: www.naco.org/coastalcounties.

-CSO coordinates and partners with the nation’s coastal management leaders through the National Ocean Service Roundtable, representing the coastal zone management program alongside the National Estuarine Research Reserve Association, the National Marine Sanctuary Foundation, the Integrated Ocean Observing System Association, and the National Centers for Coastal Ocean Science.
+CSO coordinates and partners with the nation’s coastal management leaders through the National Ocean Service Roundtable, representing the coastal zone management program alongside the National Estuarine Research Reserve Association, the Sea Grant Association, the National Marine Sanctuary Foundation, the Integrated Ocean Observing System Association, and the National Centers for Coastal Ocean Science.